vasooo/doom-coding/README.md

   *Wherever you would use localhost:PORT to view an application, replace localhost with your-machine.tailnet-name.ts.net*
 - View Databases: Use the PostgreSQL app to troubleshoot databases on the go<br>
   https://apps.apple.com/us/app/postgresql-client/id1233662353

+# Happy Doom Coding!

+Too much screen time is probably a bad thing - but working code is for sure better than brain rot